bitsongofficial/sinfonia-ui/.github/CONTRIBUTING.md

 #### How to submit a Bug Report? :incoming_envelope:

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on this repository and provide the needed information by filling in [the template](https://github.com/bitsongofficial/sinfonia-ui/issues/new?assignees=&labels=bug&template=BUG-REPORT.yml&title=%5BBug%5D%3A+) (if it is to join the "bugs competition", click [here](https://github.com/bitsongofficial/sinfonia-ui/issues/new?assignees=angelorc%2CDavideSegullo%2CGiorgionocera&labels=bug%2Ccompetition+bug+report&template=BUG-COMPETITION-REPORT.yml&title=%5BCompetition+Bug%5D%3A+)).
+Create an issue on this repository and provide the needed information by filling in [the template](https://github.com/bitsongofficial/sinfonia-ui/issues/new?assignees=&labels=bug&template=BUG-REPORT.yml&title=%5BBug%5D%3A+).

 You have to completely explain the problem and include additional details to help maintainers reproduce the problem: